TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 ## Connecting view models to views

-View models can be connected to views by using the data-binding capabilities of Xamarin.Forms.
+View models can be connected to views by using the data-binding capabilities of Microsoft MAUI.
 There are many approaches that can be used to construct views and view models and associate them at runtime.
 These approaches fall into two categories, known as view first composition, and view model first composition.
 Choosing between view first composition and view model first composition is an issue of preference and complexity.
 However, all approaches share the same aim, which is for the view to have a view model assigned to its BindingContext property.

 With view first composition the app is conceptually composed of views that connect to the view models they depend on.
 The primary benefit of this approach is that it makes it easy to construct loosely coupled, unit testable apps because the view models have no dependence on the views themselves.
 It's also easy to understand the structure of the app by following its visual structure, rather than having to track code execution to understand how classes are created and associated.
-In addition, view first construction aligns with the Xamarin Forms navigation system that's responsible for constructing pages when navigation occurs, which makes a view model first composition complex and misaligned with the platform.
+In addition, view first construction aligns with the Microsoft Maui's navigation system that's responsible for constructing pages when navigation occurs, which makes a view model first composition complex and misaligned with the platform.

 With view model first composition the app is conceptually composed of view models, with a service being responsible for locating the view for a view model.
 View model first composition feels more natural to some developers, since the view creation can be abstracted away, allowing them to focus on the logical non-UI structure of the app.
 In addition, it allows view models to be created by other view models.
 However, this approach is often complex and it can become difficult to understand how the various parts of the app are created and associated.